Cha Du-ri

-Cha Du-ri (Korean: 차두리; [tɕʰa.du.ɾi] or [tɕʰa] [tu.ɾi]; born 25 July 1980) is a South Korean former professional footballer.
+Cha Du-ri (Korean: 차두리; [tɕʰa.du.ɾi] or [tɕʰa] [tu.ɾi]; born 25 July 1980) is a South Korean professional manager and former footballer.
 He played as a right back, right winger, or striker.
-He is the first Korean player who was born outside of Korea to have played in a FIFA World Cup.
+Born in Germany, he is the first Korean player who was born outside of Korea to have played in a FIFA World Cup.
 During the third-place match of the 2011 AFC Asian Cup against Uzbekistan, Cha captained the national team in place of the regular Korean captain, Park Ji-sung.

 Cha also played for one of his father Cha Bum-kun's clubs, Eintracht Frankfurt.

 Early life

 Cha was born in Frankfurt am Main in then-West Germany, when his father Cha Bum-kun was playing in the German Bundesliga for Eintracht Frankfurt.
 He spent his childhood in Germany while his father was playing for Frankfurt and later for Bayer Leverkusen.
 Cha lived in West Germany until he moved to South Korea when he was ten.
 Growing up, Cha was described by his father as having "a very optimistic mindset" and being "open and honest".